Dying for the Mission, or Glory?

 I was 20 years old when I arrived in Vietnam on December 4, 1971.
 I was a Cobra copilot/gunner, flying combat missions over Cambodia.

-After two almost-catastrophic experiences due to in-flight mechanical failures during combat, I volunteered to fly light observation helicopters (LOH), scouting enemy positions at low (treetop) level.
+After two almost-catastrophic experiences due to in-flight mechanical failures during combat, I volunteered to fly light observation helicopters (LOH, or Loach), scouting enemy positions at low (treetop) level.

 People called them ‘bush-bait’ and their mission was known as ‘recon by sacrifice’.

 My two gunners survived and escaped with hardly a scratch.
-I was pinned against the ground, unconscious, with the chopper’s turbine engine still running erratically, in death throes; the stubby main rotor blade remnants throw continuous geysers of dirt into the air.
+But I was pinned against the ground, unconscious, with the chopper’s turbine engine still running erratically, in death throes.
+Te stubby main rotor blade remnants throw continuous geysers of dirt into the air.
 When I didn’t respond to their shouts and tugs, they assumed I was dead.
-Expecting the dying LOH to explode at any second, they ran away from the throbbing wreckage, leaving me in it.
+Expecting the dying loach to explode at any second, they ran away from the throbbing wreckage, leaving me in it.

-After crashing my LOH in March ‘72, I was assigned to copilot duties in the Huey platoon.
+After crashing my loach in March ‘72, my new unit assigned me to copilot duties in the Huey platoon.
 Although this was a demotion of responsibility, I welcomed it.
-Crashing my LOH had shaken my confidence; I needed some time to get my ‘edge’ back.
+Crashing my loach had shaken my confidence; I needed some time to get my ‘edge’ back.

-During the entire month of April ‘72 the North Vietnamese invaded South Vietnam with tanks and tens of thousands of troops.
-The last American infantry had already left Vietnam by 1972, so our South Vietnamese Army ground troop allies were forced to retreat, losing a lot of territory to the communists.
+During the entire month of April ‘72, the North Vietnamese invaded South Vietnam with tanks and tens of thousands of troops.
+The last American infantry left Vietnam before 1972, so our South Vietnamese Army ground troop allies were forced to retreat, losing a lot of territory to the communists.

-- In the US, soldiers were taunted as ‘baby killers’ and spit at when they walked through airports.
+- In the US, hippies and peace-niks taunted soldiers as ‘baby killers,’ spitting on them when they walked through airports.
 As a result, few wanted to wear their uniform in public, and some soldiers even bought wigs to conceal their military haircut.